-- (ii) on and from the Effective Date, all provisions of the Undertaking are taken to have commenced operation on 1 July 2011 ("Commencement Date"); and - (iii) to the extent that the provisions of the Undertaking are applicable to the New Segments, such provisions are taken to have commenced operation on the New Segments Commencement Date. - (b) Subject to sections 4.10(g) and 4.10(h), the Undertaking will continue until the earlier to occur of: - (i) 31 December 2016; or - (ii) the withdrawal of this Undertaking in accordance with the CCA, being, the Term of the Undertaking, with the period from 1 July 2016 to 31 December 2016 being the "Extension Period".
+- (ii) on and from the Effective Date, all provisions of the Undertaking are taken to have commenced operation on 1 July 2011 ("Commencement Date"); and - (iii) to the extent that the provisions of the Undertaking are applicable to the New Segments, such provisions are taken to have commenced operation on the New Segments Commencement Date. - (b) Subject to sections 4.10(g) and 4.10(h), t∓he Undertaking will continue until the earlier to occur of: - (i) 31 December 2016the fifth (5th) anniversary of the Commencement Date; or - (ii) the withdrawal of this Undertaking in accordance with the CCA, being, the Term of the Undertaking, with the period from 1 July 2016 to 31 December 2016 being the "Extension Period".